 Since I was a teenager I had a quite cosmopolitan attitude and a confuse wish to fix the world.
 “Imagine” by John Lennon was my personal anthem.

-Maybe it’s just normal, maybe most of the boys and girls have this same approach to life, or just those of us who are labelled as “dreamers”.
+Maybe it’s just normal, maybe most of the boys and girls have this same approach to life or just those of us who are labeled as “dreamers”.

 Life, adults explain, is about other, more “realistic”, stuff: things like studying, getting a job, getting married, having babies.

 Only now, thanks to the frequent conversations with my students, I realize how many precious energies and enthusiasms of this early stage of life are dissipated under a flood of social conventions.

 But I was partly spared this awful destiny as I met, early in life, people like me who were taking dreams seriously.
 I joined the European Federalist Movement when I was seventeen and in a few years – after a shy childhood – I became a young woman able to speak in public and demonstrate for a united Europe.
 The movement counted several thousands of people in Italy and tens of thousands, or even hundreds of thousands across Europe.

 One of the main lessons I learned was the definition of an activist (“militante”): “the man/woman who makes a personal issue of the distance between facts and values”.

 I understood then that being a dreamer was not just inhabiting a beautiful world of ideas, but getting out there, seeing the problems, speaking out loud, claiming for a solution.
 Possibly, offering one.

 And I started sharing views and organizing campaigns with like-minded people from other countries and interacting in several ways (not always friendly) with political institutions.